 - programs transitioning to community control;

 - capacity building projects focused on employment and training;

 - mental health services to assist in addressing the health needs of those in rural and remote areas.

 Most of this work was undertaken in the communities of Cape York or regional areas of north western Queensland.

-Since moving to Darwin, Natasha has developed an interest in research and evaluation and is currently undertaking a Masters in Evaluation through The University of Melbourne.
-In 2015, she spent six months as a consultant to the Development and Effectiveness Team at the Fred Hollows Foundation before starting with Menzies in 2016.
+Since moving to Darwin Natasha has developed an interest in research and evaluation and is currently undertaking a Masters in Evaluation through The University of Melbourne.
+In 2015 she spent six months working with the Development and Effectiveness Team at the Fred Hollows Foundation before starting with Menzies in 2016.